jonfarkas/DLP-Panorama-Installer/README.md

-# DLP-Verify-Panorama
+# Panorama DLP Installer
-Validation Skillet to test whether Panorama is connected to the Enterprise DLP Service and ready to build policies leveraging advanced DLP Data Profiles and Data Patterns
+Skillet to configure Panorama for use with the Enterprise DLP Service and validate when ready to build policies leveraging advanced DLP Data Profiles and Data Patterns

 This Skillet should ONLY be run against Panorama

 This Skillet performs the following tasks in sequence, and will stop upon failure at any step:
-1. Checks that the Cloud Services Plugin version 1.5.0 or greater is installed on Panoramaa
+1. Checks that the Cloud Services Plugin version 1.5.0 or greater is installed on Panorama
+    - If needed, calls the dlp-install-cloud-services-plugin to install Cloud Services Plugin v 1.5.0

 2. Checks that Panorama has a connection to the Enterprise DLP service
 ***Important Note*** : If the DLP service trial has not been requested in Panorama, the same